 Valproate Refers to 3 formulations of valproate available in the UK: sodium valproate, valproic acid and semi-sodium valproate.
 At the time of publication (September 2014), sodium valproate and valproic acid had UK marketing authorisation for the treatment of epilepsy.
 Semi-sodium valproate had a UK marketing authorisation for the treatment of acute mania and for continuation treatment in people who have had mania that has responded to treatment with semi-sodium valproate.
 Both semi-sodium and sodium valproate are metabolised to valproic acid (also known as valproate), which is the pharmacologically active component.
-See section 1.10 for recommendations on the use of valproate when prescribing for women of childbearing potential.
+Valproate must not be used in pregnancy, and only used in girls and women when there is no alternative and the pregnancy prevention programme is in place.
+This is because of the risk of malformations and developmental abnormalities in the baby.
+See update information for important safety advice from the MHRA on the use of valproate.